Raku-MUGS/MUGS/docs/design/turns.md

   : Turns for each player in the game (even if that turn is a pass or skip)
     before it becomes the start player's turn again *and* in process multi-turn plays have completed.
-Trick games may consider a round to be equivalent to trick, with start player often changing each round depending on which player won the last trick.
+Trick games may consider a round to be equivalent to a trick, with start player often changing each round depending on which player won the last trick.
 Shedding games and betting games may go around the table multiple times before the round logically completes.